Frequently Asked Questions: How Do I…?

 Where can I find the course materials assigned for my class?

-You may search for all course materials using the Barnes and Noble online bookstore.
+You may search for all course materials using the Trinity online bookstore.

 Where can I adopt textbooks and create course packets?

 Faculty adopt textbooks using the Adoption Insight Portal.
 For access, please contact Faculty Services at firstname.lastname@example.org

 Visit Find My Classroom? and search by course code.